Misaligned gas acquisition as a formation pathway of S0 galaxies: Discussion

-Based on the $N$-body simulations GADGET-3, \cite{donghia_self_2013} compare disc galaxies with co-rotating and counter-rotating gaseous components, finding that the spiral arms cannot form once the counter-rotating components are present. \cite{osman_strong_2017} use smoothed-particle hydrodynamics simulation and report similar results, where they suggest that the existence of counter-rotating gas suppress the swing amplification mechanism.
-Thus, the existence of counter-rotating gas, on the one hand, provides a mechanism of angular momentum loss, and gas infalling leading to the growth of bulge components in spiral galaxies.
-On the other hand, the counter-rotating gas will suppress the formation of spiral arms, leading to the formation of S0s.
+Simulation works also shed light on the relation between spiral arms fading and gas-star counter-rotation.
+Based on the $N$-body simulations GADGET-3, \cite{donghia_self_2013} compare two galaxies with only difference in the rotational direction of gaseous components, finding that the spiral arms cannot form once the gaseous components are counter-rotating. \cite{osman_strong_2017} obtain similar results through smoothed-particle hydrodynamical simulation, suggesting that the existence of counter-rotating gas suppress the swing amplification mechanism for the formation of spiral arms~\citep{toomre_amplifies_1981, michikoshi_swing_2016}.
+These simulations are qualitatively consistent with our results.

+Combining observational results in Section~\ref{section:bulge_growth} \& \ref{section:spiral_fading}, we suggest misaligned gas acquisition have significant impact over galaxy morphology with growth of bulge and fading of spiral arms, which leads to formation of S0s.